 We’re gearing up for our 3rd annual Noon Year’s Eve party with the kids.
-I’ve collected ideas from our past (and upcoming) parties to share with you in case you’re thinking of throwing your own party!
+I’ve collected Noon Year’s Eve ideas from our past (and upcoming) parties to share with you in case you’re thinking of throwing your own party!
 Plus I have a free reflection printable you can download at the end of this post!

-First, a Noon Year’s Eve party is a celebration of the coming New Year.
-Only it’s held on December 31st at noon, so little ones don’t have to stay up until midnight.
-Alternatively, some might celebrate this on New Year’s Day at noon.
+A Noon Year’s Eve party is a celebration of the coming New Year.
+Only it’s held on December 31st at NOON, so little ones don’t have to stay up until midnight.
+Alternatively, some celebrate this on New Year’s Day at noon.
 But… as I’m usually up past midnight the night before, I prefer to have our party on the 31st!

-The Countdown – do it as you like, whether you countdown throughout the party or just the minute before noon.
+Or, for the really littles, countdown just the minute before noon.
 I hear Netflix has a faux “ball drop” video available!

 - Use two vinyl tablecloths or pieces of fabric to contain the balloons.